ThoshHub/Stepful-Project/README.md

 python manage.py collectstatic
 ```
 This will gather all static assets into a single directory, which can then be accessed by the application.
 Feel free to use these accounts to explore the different features of the application.

+## Testing and Incognito Mode
+For testing purposes, you may want to use multiple accounts simultaneously.
+To do this effectively, consider opening a new browser window in incognito/private mode.
+This allows you to log in with a different user account without logging out of your current session.

 ## Troubleshooting
 - **Server Not Starting**: Ensure that the virtual environment is activated and Django is installed.